Maiden tower legend and history

 Rocks in the Ancient Period

-The Maiden Tower mentioned for the first time in 400 BC.
+The maiden’s tower mentioned for the first time in 400 BC.
 As far as is known, it established as a customs point for maritime trade.
 The Quran is an Athenian commander.
 Athens was an essential and dominant Greek city-state in the region at that time.
 It is a known fact that this little rock has been carrying out this task for centuries.
 Also, a legend associated with this, I will explain below.

 However, it is worth mentioning that the Maiden’s Tower is an Istanbul work that has a lot of rumours and rumours but has minimal knowledge.
 I state this for; some historians claim that this place built as a breaker.
 Of course, the most current information is the first narrative I wrote above.

 Centuries later, after Byzantion became Constantinople, the first tower was erected here.
 According to Roman historians, the person who built this first tower was Emperor Manuel Komnenos (1143 – 1180) from the dynasty of Komnenos, an essential family in Roman history.
 In some sources, the construction date of the tower is called 1110, but this coincides with the Alexios Komnenos period, which historians who describe his period never mention the Maiden Tower.

 There were two reasons Emperor Manuel built this tower: to control the Bosphorus and to take taxes from merchant ships.
 Written that a thick chain is drawn between the tower and the European coast, and dozens of rafts used to prevent the chain from sinking.
 In one narrative, it said that the first tower could not lift the weight of the chain and collapsed despite all efforts.

 I said to keep the throat under control, but let me remind you; The Maiden’s Tower Legend and History did not play an essential role during the conquest of Istanbul.
 Only a small command of a Venetian commander strengthened.
 For the Roman finances that had destroyed for the last few centuries caused the tower to lose importance.
 For this reason, that famous chain was drawn to the Golden Horn in 1453.